Home

 Once the seed audience performs, Verkada scales reach through a structured lookalike ladder.
 Typical expansion sequence:

-1. Launch 1% lookalike (highest similarity)
+2. After fatigue sets in, launch 1% lookalike (highest similarity)

-2. Once performance flattens, add 2% lookalike
+3. Once performance flattens again, add 2% lookalike

-3. Expand to 3% and 4% as frequency rises
+4. Expand to 3% and 4% as frequency rises

-4. When larger audiences fatigue, rotate back to 1%
+5. When larger audiences fatigue, rotate back to 1%

 This produces audiences of 1–2M users that maintain persona relevance.
 “That audience of two million doesn’t go stale fast, and by the time you're on the 4% lookalike, you can go back to the 1% again.”

 This solved a core scaling challenge in B2B paid social: audience staleness.
 Instead of small audiences exhausting quickly, the lookalike system created millions of qualified prospects.
+It also counteracts a common failure mode in the Andromeda algorithm—over-concentrating spend on a narrow pocket of users—by continuously refreshing the eligible audience pool.

 Because the seed audience was tightly aligned with Verkada’s ICP, the lookalikes consistently outperformed other audience foundations.